 A GI is distinct from a trade mark.
-A GI informs consumers that a product comes from a certain place and has special qualities due to that place of origin.
-It may be used by all producers or traders whose products originate from that place and which share typical characteristics.
-A trade mark, on the other hand, is a sign used by a business to distinguish its goods or services from those of its competitors.
-A trade mark gives its owners the right to prevent others from using the trade mark.
+A GI informs consumers that a product comes from a certain place and has special qualities due to that place of origin, while a trade mark is used to distinguish a business’ goods or services from those of its competitors.
+A GI may be used by all producers or traders whose products originate from that place and which share typical characteristics, while a trade mark gives its owners the right to prevent others from using the trade mark.

 GIs that are not protected

 It is important to note the following instances where a GI will not be protected:

 In Singapore, a producer, trader or an association of producers or traders can sue for false use of a GI by an unauthorised party when the GI is used in a situation where it is misleading, unfair or dishonest, or where the GI used identifies a wine or spirit that does not originate from the place as indicated by the GI.

 A producer, trader or an association can exercise his rights under the Geographical Indications Act by taking legal action against the infringing party.